-CURRENT RECEIVABLES
+CURRENT RECEIVABLES.

-September 30, 2022 December 31 2021
+June 30, 2022 mber 31, 2021

-Current customer receivables(a) \$ 2,884 \$ 3,028
+Current customer receivables ^(a) \$ 3,040 \$ 3,028

-Non-income based tax receivables 146 163
+Non-income based tax receivables 164 163

-Other sundry receivables 136 143
+Other sundry receivables 157 143

-Sundry receivables 282 306
+Sundry receivables 321 306

-Allowance for credit losses (91) (107)
+Allowance for credit losses (108) (107)

-Total receivables - net \$ 3,075 \$ 3,227
+Total receivables - net \$ 3,253 \$ 3,227

-(a) Chargebacks are primarily related to our PDx business and are recorded as a reduction to current customer receivables.
+(a) Accruals for chargebacks are primarily related to our PDx business and are recorded as a reduction to current customer receivables.
 Chargebacks are generally settled through issuance of credits, typically within one month of initial recognition.
-Balances related to chargebacks were \$240 million and \$129 million as of September 30, 2022 and December 31, 2021, respectively.
-The increase in chargebacks is primarily due to higher wholesaler product demand.
+Balances related to chargebacks were \$138 million and \$129 million as of June 30, 2022 and December 31, 2021, respectively.

 Sales of customer receivables.
-Previously, the Company sold customer receivables to our Working Capital Solutions ("WCS") business.
-These programs were discontinued in 2021.
-Separately, the Company from time to time sells current or long-term receivables to third parties in response to customer-sponsored requests or programs, to facilitate sales, or for risk mitigation purposes.
+During 2021, the Company discontinued the majority of its factoring programs.
+As of June 30, 2022 and December 31, 2021, GE's Working Capital Solutions ("WCS") business no longer holds any of the Company's receivables.
+Separately from the factoring programs that have been discontinued, the Company from time to time sells current or long-term receivables to third parties in response to customer-sponsored requests or programs, to facilitate sales, or for risk mitigation purposes.